flytbase/flytdocs/source/docs/FlytOS/InstallDepsFlytpod.rst

 Installing FlytOS dependencies in your custom image (FlytPOD/PRO)
 =================================================================

-.. warning:: Follow this step ONLY if you have chosen to NOT TO flash :ref:`FlytOS Linux Image <FlytOS_linux_image_flytpod>`.
+.. warning:: Follow this step ONLY if you have chosen to NOT TO flash :ref:`FlytOS Linux Image <flashing_img_flytpod>`.

 .. note:: You have to perform all the steps below on your FlytPOD/PRO.